WallStreetMojo

 What is Premium on Common Stock?

-A premium on stock highlights the number of money investors are willing to pay in addition to the par value of the stock.
+A premium on stock highlights the number of money investors are willing to pay in addition to the stock's par value.
 It is an indication of the share value and the expectations from the market for the specific company.
-The firm should either be exceeding market expectations or keep investors interested in the prospects of the company, which makes them pay more than the par value of the share.
+The firm should either be exceeding market expectations or keep investors interested in the company's prospects, making them pay more than the par value of the share.

 Premium on Stock